tamc/excel_to_code/docs/Which_functions_are_implemented.md

 * COLUMNS -- Returns the number of columns in a reference
 * GETPIVOTDATA -- Returns data stored in a PivotTable
 * HLOOKUP -- Looks in the top row of an array and returns the value of the indicated cell -- _R_ _C_
-* HYPERLINK -- Creates a shortcut or jump that opens a document stored on a network server, an intranet, or the Internet
+* HYPERLINK -- Creates a shortcut or jump that opens a document stored on a network server, an intranet, or the Internet -- _R_
 * INDEX -- Uses an index to choose a value from a reference or array -- _R_ _C_
 * INDIRECT -- Returns a reference indicated by a text value -- _R_ _C_ only implemented for indirects that can be converted to formula at compile time
 * LOOKUP -- Looks up values in a vector or array